 Most of the front of the S8 is occupied by the screen, with hardware buttons on both side.
 A dedicated button for Bixby is located on the right – which is Samsung’s new smart assistant (more on that later).
 The speaker grill lies at the bottom, and while sound isn’t as great as we expected it’s loud enough for us to enjoy listening even in crowded places.
 Samsung retained the 3.5 mm audio jack, much to the delight of audiophiles everywhere and has now implemented USB Type-C as its main point of connection for charging and data transfers.

 All the usual bells and whistles are present: Wi-Fi, Bluetooth and NFC (used by Samsung Pay which is launching in the UAE later this week).
 This particular S8 variant we got runs on the company’s own Exynos 8895 octa-core processor with 4 GB of RAM.
 The S8 now also sells in one 64 GB storage variant, which of course can be upgraded using the microSD slot that can support up to 256 GB cards.
 And yes, it is still dust and water resistant.

-The Samsung Galaxy S8 triumphs over its current rivals in every way – yes, that even includes the iPhone 7 / iPhone 7 Plus.
-It is not just one of the best Android smartphones, but one of the best overall no matter the platform.
+Priced at 2,799 AED (3,099 AED for the bigger Samsung Galaxy S8+), the Samsung Galaxy S8 triumphs over its current rivals in every way – yes, that even includes the iPhone 7 / iPhone 7 Plus.
+The Samsung Galaxy S8 is not just one of the best Android smartphones, but one of the year’s best.